In a world of connectivity, ADS-B in the cockpit offers a new world of safety and efficiency.

 |TIS-B Service Status||Provides periodic status of TIS-B service via FIS-B UAT uplink.|

-The FAA is adding six new weather products to the FIS-B service that will be available in 2018:
+The FAA added six new weather products to the FIS-B service:

 - Cloud Tops